drewm/mailchimp-api/README.md

 Installation
 ------------

-You can install mailchimp-api v3 dev branch using Composer:
+You can install mailchimp-api using Composer:

 ```
-composer require drewm/mailchimp-api:dev-api-v3
+composer require drewm/mailchimp-api
 ```

 You will then need to: